-Johan Voordouw is a registered architect in the UK.
-Prior to his appointment at Carleton University, Voordouw taught at the Leicester School of Architecture and London Southbank University in England.
-He has worked in professional practice in London, most notably at Foster + Partners, and in Canada and the Netherlands.
+In 2020, he established SAL-VO, a design practice with colleague Ozayr Saloojee.
+Johan is a registered architect in the UK.
+Prior to his appointment at Carleton University, he taught at De Montfort University and London Southbank University.
+He has worked in professional practice in the UK, most notably at Foster + Partners, and in practices in Canada and the Netherlands.

 Master of Architecture – Bartlett School of Architecture, UCL, London

 Bachelor of Environmental Design – University of Manitoba

 ARCS 5500 – Thesis

 ARCS 4107 – BAS Studio 7

 Emelie Desrocher-Turgeon, Ozayr Saloojee & Johan Voordouw “Being and Medium: Fish and Water” in LapsusLima (September 2019)

 Johan Voordouw “Digital Line: Architecture’s Expanding Thread” in The Plan Journal, vol. 4, No. 1, (2019)

 Johan Voordouw, “Cloud Formations: Operations of Ambiguity”, Playing with the Rules: ACSA Fall Conference,

 Milwaukee, U.S.A.
 (2018)